hoodiehq-archive/documentation/camp/start/getting-started/getting-started-1.md

 touch public/index.html
 ```

-Now edit the **public/index.html** file and past in the following content.
+Now edit the **public/index.html** file and pass in the following content.

 ```html
 <!DOCTYPE html>